RobertTalbert/sevensteps/SevenSteps.md

 + [Proof by mathematical induction](https://drive.google.com/open?id=0B3oyKFhpi58RQzBFUEJ0YmtPRkk)
 + [Spanning trees for weighted graphs](https://drive.google.com/open?id=0B3oyKFhpi58RWUpiRVNwZlpoMWc)

 Notice that Guided Practice activities are very simple to make up if you have been following the steps in this workbook.
 In fact, you already have the Learning Objectives lists written out; and it should be straightforward to write an Overview for the lesson.
 The work yet to be done is to generate a list of learning resources, write the exercises, and decide how you want students to turn in their work.
 Some thoughts on these tasks:

 + Ideally, learning resources should be a mix of media --- video _and_ text _and_ websites, etc. and students should be allowed to use whatever they want that will help them learn.
 There is no need to "make sure students have watched the videos".
 Just give resources, perhaps mark a few as ones that all students should use, and then let students choose.
 + IMPORTANT: _Videos are not necessary for a successful flipped learning experience._ A common misconception is that video is an essential part of flipping, but this is neither historically the case nor is it true today.
 The first instances of flipped learning in the university were in the early 2000's, predating YouTube by at least five years, and videos were either not made at all or else only recommended and not required[^ref-videohistory].
 [I've written more about this on my blog](http://rtalbert.org/flipped-learning-without-video/).
 + In many ways the exercises are the most important part of the Guided Practice --- not the videos or other resources.
 Take care to write a small number of good ones that collect good learning data, rather than a large number that are redundant or poorly made.
 + You don't need to "make sure students watch the videos" because the only thing that matters in the end is whether they have gained fluency with the Basic objectives and prepared for in-class work, and Guided Practice already has a means for determining this: The exercises.
 The means by which students learn how to work the exercises is secondary.
-+ Students should not have an undue work load placed on them before class.
-A good rule of thumb is that video content should be no longer than a typical in-class lecture would be.
-Another good rule of thumb is that students should spend 2--3 hours outside of class for every hour of in-class meetings; this rule can be used to judge whether the pre-class activities are too long.
-So, for example, a 50-minute class which normally would consist of a 45-minute lecture with 5 minutes of administrative or other tasks would be "flipped" into a Guided Practice that would take the average student about 100 minutes to complete, including no more than 45 minutes of video to watch.
-(Preferably far less than that.)
++ Don't make Guided Practice activities, or whatever variation you use for pre-class work, too long.
+Stick to the ideal of 2-3 hours outside of class for each hour in class as a guide.
+For example, I try to keep the Guided Practice for a single 50-minute lesson to the level that an average student working with reasonable efficiency should take no more than 100 minutes on it, including watching video if my Guided Practice has video to watch.
+The first few times you do this, make sure to ask students how long it took them; shorten subsequent Guided Practices down if it's too long.
 + Student work on pre-class assignments should be collected before class if possible so that the instructor knows what students know before the in-class activities begin.
 Electronic methods of submission are probably the best way to do this.
 For example, my Guided Practice examples use Google Forms.

 Finally, a word about grading Guided Practice.
 I recommend that __Guided Practice assignments should be graded on a Pass/Fail rubric, on the basis of completeness, effort, and timeliness only.__ In my examples above, Guided Practice is graded "Satisfactory" or "Unsatisfactory", with "Satisfactory" given if if the work is turned in on time (11:59pm of the evening before the class meeting) and each exercise on the assignment shows evidence of a good-faith effort to be right.
 "Unsatisfactory" is given if the work is late, if there is a question left blank, or if a response is an obvious random guess.
 This makes the assignment more failure-tolerant because students just have to _complete_ the assignment to get full credit, and it's a lot easier to grade.